timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

 * #### (2) Dam removal
   * A project under this section may include removal of a dam.

+* #### (3) Anadromous fish habitat and passage
+  * #### (A) Measures
+    * A project under this section may include measures to improve habitat or passage for anadromous fish, including—

+      * (i) installing fish bypass structures on small water diversions;

+      * (ii) modifying tide gates; and

+      * (iii) restoring or reconnecting floodplains and wetlands that are important for anadromous fish habitat or passage.

+  * #### (B) Benefits
+    * A project that includes measures under this paragraph shall be formulated to maximize benefits for the anadromous fish species benefitted by the project.

 #### (b) Cost sharing
 * #### (1) In general
   * Non-Federal interests shall provide 35 percent of the cost of construction of any project carried out under this section, including provision of all lands, easements, rights-of-way, and necessary relocations.